 When it comes to making a case for change in payroll, the C-suite is far from the only group you need to convince of the benefits of a new global payroll solution.
 As with any change initiative, such a transformation is likely to encounter resistance among multiple areas of your organization.

 In fact, at multinational companies, the individuals most likely to push back on a payroll software switch are local payroll teams and regional managers.

-As I discussed extensively in a previous article, an organization’s country-level business unit leaders and payroll managers may consider their current process to be adequate enough to serve their own needs – and thus see a proposed software change as simply an unnecessary and unwelcome distraction.
+Country-level business leaders and payroll managers may be reluctant to move away from the ‘comfort zone’ of their current approach and learn to use an entirely new system.
+In-country teams often see their current process and workflows as good enough to serve their own needs — and view a proposed solution change as an unnecessary and unwelcome distraction.

-1.) proactively addressing the payroll concerns of local stakeholders; and
+1.) proactively addressing the payroll concerns of local stakeholders, and

 2.) including plans for securing and maintaining the support of local payroll teams and regional managers throughout the software change process.

-Find out their Pain Points
+Identify their Pain Points

 Establish a Persuasion Plan

-Pinpoint Your Project Team & Executive Advocate
+Pinpoint Your Project Team and Executive Advocate

 Even before implementation, it’s important to establish which individuals will lead the charge to secure buy-in across the entire multinational organization.
 The involvement of senior management is crucial: Aim to get a member of the C-suite on board as a sponsor to help you win the support of local stakeholders and other affected parties.